gbmoraes-dev/libft/README.md

 | ``ft_lstiter`` | Iterates the list ``lst`` and applies the function ``f`` on the content of each node. |
 | ``ft_lstmap`` | Creates a new list resulting of the successive applications of the function ``f``.
 Use ``del`` if you need to delete the content. |

-## 🛠️ Usage
+<h1 align="center">🛠️ Usage</h1>

-In order to use this static library in your project, you must download this repository into your pc and compile the library
+<p align="center">In order to use this static library in your project, you must download this repository into your pc and compile the library:</p>

 ``` shell
 $> git clone https://github.com/gbmoraes-dev/libft.git